magento/merchdocs/src/shipping/shipping-label-create.md

 1. On the _Admin_ sidebar, go to **Sales** > _Operations_  > **Orders**.

-1. Find the order in the grid, and open the Shipping form.
+1. Find the order in the grid and open the Shipping form.

 1. In the Shipping and Tracking Information section, click **Create Shipping Label**.